Keep Planting Perennials in Fall

-Learn the gardening basics of fall planting and find out why autumn is a prime season for gardeners.
+Learn the gardening basics of planting perennials in fall and find out why this is a prime season for gardening.

 Why should spring get all the glory?
-While you might not think of fall as a time to get outside and plant new perennials, it actually presents a golden opportunity to do just that.
-Not only is it bargain time for many perennials at the garden store, the growing conditions are perfect for establishing roots.
+While you might not think of fall as a time for planting perennials, it actually presents a golden opportunity to do just that.
+Not only is it bargain time for many perennials at the garden center, the growing conditions are perfect for establishing roots.

 Time It Right

 In Zones 6 and 7, the cool-down period starts around the end of September, about six weeks before the first fall frost.
 This is the ideal time to start your fall plants.
 In Zones 3 to 5, you’ll want to plant earlier if you can.
 And of course, Zones 8 to 11 can pretty much plant year-round without a problem.
 (Lucky!)
 Still, you want to get an early start to give roots time to get established.
 Learn how plant zones work and how to find yours.

 At the end of the season, you can find big discounts on plants that have passed their peak.
 Most sellers knock down prices fast when their perennials go out of bloom, and lower them even more when the plants start looking down and out.
 Expect to find perennials at 50 percent or even 75 percent off.
 Keep in mind that the longer you wait for deals, the smaller the selection and the less time you have to get plants established.